 The main source of information regarding the Award is the Duke of Edinburgh’s Award website and almost all you need to know is discussed there.

 To achieve an Award, you need to prove what activities you have been doing, show how you have progressed and met the goals you set for each section.

 eDofE is the online system that means you can record your DofE programme and activities, and prove what you have done in lots of different ways.

-Once you are a DofE participant, your Leader, Mrs Moore, will set up your eDofE account and you are then ready to start choosing your activities and setting your objectives.
+Once you're a DofE participant, your Leader, Mrs Moore, will set up your eDofE account - and you are then ready to start choosing your activities and setting your objectives.

-To help you get started and working with eDofE, a number of useful videos have been uploaded onto YouTube at the following web addresses:
+To help you get started and working with eDofE, a number of useful videos have been uploaded onto YouTube at the following web address.